Will Wand

 William George Wand (born 31 December 2001) is an English professional rugby union player for Leicester Tigers in Premiership Rugby.
 His usual positions are centre and wing.
-He previously played for Coventry and Cambridge.

 Early life

-Wand joined Spalding RFC at the age of four and progressed through the age ranks.
-He also attended Spalding Grammar School and had planned on studying his A-levels there, but dropped out after 2 days.
-He then joined Brooksby Melton College to continue studying and playing rugby in the ACE league.
+Wand was born and raised in Spalding, Lincolnshire.
+He also attended Spalding Grammar School.
+After leaving school, he joined Brooksby Melton College.
+Wand played his club rugby at Spalding RFC where he progressed through all the age ranks.

-After leaving college, Wand worked on a building site whilst playing for Cambridge.
+After leaving college, Wand laboured for a sandblasting company alongside playing for Cambridge.

+International career

+On 30 January 2026, Wand was named in the 26 man England ‘A’ squad in preparation to play Ireland ‘A’ at Thomond Park.

 Career

 Cambridge

 Wand made his debut for Cambridge in September 2021, after signing for the club a month prior, in a National League 1 match against Rams RFC at 19 years old.

 On 11 December 2021, Wand earned his first start of the season in his favoured position of outside centre and was named man of the match after scoring two tries against league leaders Rosslyn Park and received National 1 player of the week shortly after.

-He finished the 2021-22 season with 20 appearances and 7 tries.
+He finished the 2021–22 season with 20 appearances and 7 tries.

 Coventry

-After an impressive debut senior season in National League 1, Wand earned a move to Championship club Coventry ahead of the 2022-23 season.
+After an impressive debut senior season in National League 1, Wand earned a move to Championship club Coventry ahead of the 2022–23 season.

 On 9 September 2022, Wand made his Championship debut for Coventry at home against Bedford Blues.

+He scored his first try for Coventry against Nottingham at Lady Bay on Boxing Day 2022.

-He finished the 2022-23 season with 19 appearances and 3 tries.
+He finished the 2022–23 season with 19 appearances and 3 tries.